abhivandit/Search---web-search-engine/README.md

 # Notes
 I will be adding the sql commands for creating and maintaining the database in this repository later.
 The  project is fully functional with proper database integration enabled.
-I will  eadding a user guide detailing the flow of the project in times to come.
+I will  adding a user guide detailing the flow of the project in times to come.
 The display of images search result can be refined and all modifications are welcome.
 ## Authors ##
 Abhivandit